NevilArt/BsMax/README.md

 (Works on Blender 2.80 ~ 2.90)

 Recent Updates
+* Specific frames render replaced but not complete yet.
+* 'p' for Perspective toggle removed, 'P' for Perspective and 'U' for Orthographic in 3DsMax Mode.
+* Default key mode added to time line.
+* keymap changes '7' view statistic, '8' open environment setting (in 3DsMax mode).
-* PrimitiveData register error issu fixed
+* PrimitiveData register error issue fixed.
-* Info and Console key map update (More like 3DsMax)
+* Info and Console key map update (More like 3DsMax).
-* Prespective toggle works better (P in 3DsMax mode).
 * wireframe toggle restore the previews type (F3 in 3DsMax mode).
 * Shader editor assign material to selected objects. (shader editor menu/ tools/ assign to selection).
 * Move selected objects to active layer(collection) (header of outliner button with + icon).